sahajre/goFAQ/README.md

 ## Who created the Go Programming language and when?

 Go design was started in September 2007 by Robert Griesemer, Rob Pike and Ken Thompson at Google.
 It was publicly announced and also open sourced in November 2009.
-Go version 1 was released on 28th March 2012.
+Go version 1 was released on 28th March, 2012.

 ## What were the main motivations/goals to create another programming language?
 * Fast compilation